Christie123123/Health-Insurance-Charge-Analysis/README.md

 # Health Insurance Charge Analysis

 ## Project Overview
 This project investigates how smoking impacts medical charges covered by insurance companies and explores other factors contributing to variations in medical costs.
-The study leverages statistical modeling and regression techniques to analyze the influence of demographic and health-related factors.1
+The study leverages statistical modeling and regression techniques to analyze the influence of demographic and health-related factors.

 ## Dataset
 The dataset used in this study is the **Medical Cost Personal Datasets** from Kaggle, originally published by Miri Choi in 2017.
 It contains information on insurance beneficiaries, including: